 First, travel during the middle of the week.
 Weekends on the Cape are NOT an original idea, and you’ll be competing with hundreds of other vehicles making their way up the coast on the peninsula’s one road.
 Weekday visits are easier on the commute, and you won’t have to battle crowds when you get to your destination.

 Second, you can plan to travel during the off-season.
 Tourism hits its peak in July and August.
 But the weather remains pretty warm through September, so arranging a post-Labor-Day trip might not be a bad idea!
 If you’re not afraid of the cold, you can even visit Cape Cod in winter or spring.
-You won’t be able to go for a swim, of course, but most of the itinerary (like the one found in this app) is still on the table.
+You won’t be able to go for a swim, of course, but most of the itinerary is still on the table.
 Take beach walks, visit famous lighthouses, stroll around Provincetown’s shops, but this time with a windbreaker and a hat!